2006 Football League Trophy final: Summary

-The match kicked off at 1:30pm GMT in front of 42,028 spectators and was refereed by Tony Leake.
+The match kicked off at 1:30pm BST in front of 42,028 spectators and was refereed by Tony Leake.
 Swansea pressed straight away and were rewarded with the opening goal after only three minutes.
 The ball was played to Carlisle goalkeeper Kieran Westwood who attempted to kick the ball upfield, but his clearance hit Trundle and rolled across the Carlisle defence.
 Robinson won the ball back from an opposition defender before Britton played a long ball into the area.
 Controlling the ball with his chest, Trundle proceeded to volley the ball across the face of goal and into the net with his left foot.

 The goal provided further encouragement for Swansea, who continued to pressure Carlisle for the opening 30 minutes.
 Robinson had an attempt off target after being played through by Trundle while Akinfenwa drew a save from Westwood.
 The Carlisle goalkeeper also required the application of a bandage on a head injury sustained in the opening half hour.
 Towards the end of the first half, Carlisle began to establish a foothold in the game and saw an effort by Hawley disallowed for offside.
 Soon after, a Zigor Aranalde long throw into the Swansea area was flicked on by Swansea's Kristian O'Leary into the path of Adam Murray who headed into the Swansea goal to equalise.

 Westwood was called into action again early in the second half, saving two efforts in the opening minutes.
 The game saw few chances in the second half, the best opportunity falling to Carlisle's Holmes who saw his header cleared off the goal line by Sam Ricketts after an hour.
 Swansea retook the lead with nine minutes remaining with Trundle playing through Akinfenwa, who held off a challenge before shooting past Westwood.
-With ten minutes remaining, Carlisle pressed forward in hope of finding an equalising goal.
+With ten minutes remaining, Carlisle pressed forward in the hope of finding an equalising goal.
 Their best chance fell to Murray who attempted an overhead kick which forced a save from Guéret.
 Swansea held onto their lead to win the match 2–1.